1 dead, at least 99 people unaccounted for after deadly condo collapse

 Officials said late Thursday afternoon at least 99 people are still unaccounted for following the deadly collapse of a Surfside condo building overnight, which killed at least one person.

-Miami-Dade County Mayor Daniella Levine Cava said 102 people are still missing.
+Miami-Dade County Mayor Daniella Levine Cava said 102 people are accounted for.
 At least 37 of those were rescued from the structure by emergency crews.

 "We are all praying.
 We are all crying.
 We are all here with the suffering families," Levine Cava said.
 "Our people are working around the clock.
 Our fire rescue team is leaving no stone unturned."